-The legislative landscape is ever-changing, and we know how important it is to make sure RoundTrip provides the most effective, compliant service.
-Periodically, we will be sharing about recent legislation changes that affect patient transportation.
+The legislative landscape is ever-changing, and we know how important it is to make sure Roundtrip provides the most effective, compliant service.
+Periodically, we will be sharing about recent legislative changes that affect patient transportation.

 Part 1: Local Transportation as a Safe Harbor Under the Anti-Kickback Statute